pgfearo/vscode-nodebook/README.md

 ## Evaluation

-Notebook cells set to the XPath language are evaluated using [Saxon-JS](https://www.saxonica.com/saxon-js/index.xml).
+Notebook cells with the _XPath_ language id are evaluated using [Saxon-JS](https://www.saxonica.com/saxon-js/index.xml).
 The evaluation context is the document node of the most recently selected non-notebook editor.

 ## XPath cell features
 - Syntax highlighting